 Usage Rules: [PDN Model] has a single argument, which is the name of the associated PDN Model.
 The length of the PDN Model name shall not exceed 40 characters in length.
 Blank characters are not allowed.
 The [PDN Model]/[End PDN Model] keyword pair is hierarchically scoped by the [PDN Domain]/[End PDN Domain] keywords.
 PDN Domain shall contain one or more [PDN Model] keywords (each identified by a unique name).

 Each PDN Model shall contain R_pdn, C_pdn and R_leak sub-parameters.
-If any one of these sub-parameters are missing, the [PDN Model] keyword is illegal.
+All three sub-parameters are required.

 The EDA tool may disable all PDN Models that are contained in a PDN Domain.
 If two or more PDN Models are contained in one PDN Domain, the EDA tool may select one of them.
 The first [PDN Model] keyword entry under the [PDN Domain] keyword shall be considered the default by the EDA tool.